 If you decide to stay in teaching, there’s absolutely nothing wrong with that, but I do encourage you to seek the support you need.
-Don’t just accept the status quo of “it is what is”.
+Don’t just accept the status quo of “it is what is.”
 If you’ve felt disappointed by lack of leadership, start seeking outside sources to help guide and motivate you.
 One of my absolute favorite educational podcasts is Angela Watson’s Truth For Teachers.
 She’s created multiple episodes offering emotional support and gives actionable advice about how to reduce your teaching workload that I highly recommend.

-The power of community and support.
+The power of community and support for those leaving teaching.

 If you’ve been feeling completely burned out, but you love this career and you want to stay, know that you are not in this alone.
 Find the community that sparks your inspiration and speaks your language.